Will I need any special equipment?

 Feel free to chop the cranberries by hand.
 A food processor is not mandatory.
 But you do want to chop them, to allow all the wonderful flavor and color to dance in the simple syrup.

-Unless you have a guaranteed leak-proof lid, you will want to stir and not shake each day.
+Unless you have a guaranteed leak-proof lid, you will want to stir and not shake the jar each day.
 It can be a sticky mess to clean up, so stir, stir. stir.
 Yes, I did learn this the hard way...

 Ingredients needed for this recipe: